BirdVox/bv_context_adaptation/progress.md

 8. [DONE] Predict PCEN convnets with augmentation on clips.
 Parallelize over units (6) and trials (10).

-9. [IN PROGRRESS] Predict PCEN convnets with augmentation on full night data.
+9. [IN PROGRESS] Predict PCEN convnets with augmentation on full night data.
 Parallelize over units (6) and trials (10).

 10. [PENDING 9] Threshold PCEN convnet predictions with augmentation on full night data.
 Parallelize over units (6) and trials (10).